Ulmus minor 'Plotii': Cultivation

-In the USA, the " U. minor = U. sativa " introduced as "young grafted plants" to the Arnold Arboretum, Massachusetts, c.1915, may have been Plot Elm, as the arboretum's July 1915 article on European Elms reporting this accession is based on Elwes and Henry's 1913 book and nomenclature.
+In the USA, the " U. minor = U. sativa " introduced as "young grafted plants" to the Arnold Arboretum, Massachusetts, c.1915, were probably Plot Elm, as the arboretum's July 1915 article on European Elms reporting this accession is based on Elwes and Henry's 1913 book (with its striking Plot photograph) and nomenclature.
 The young trees were established by 1918 and still present in 1922, the arboretum then considering them possibly the only specimens of this kind of elm in the US.

 Notable trees

-The type tree at Banbury was blown down in a gale around 1943; the timber was donated to the Royal Botanic Gardens, Kew.
+The type tree at Banbury was blown down in a gale around 1943; the timber was donated to Kew.
 A mature avenue of the 'type' tree stood at Newton on Trent, Lincolnshire, in the early 20th century and a notable quantity grew by the river Tove at Towcester and was present until at least 1955.
-A large assemblage of Plot elm survives (2015) as a hedge of young trees near Caythorpe, Nottinghamshire.
-Two large trees survive near Calceby, Lincolnshire (2016).
+Two largish trees survived near Calceby, Lincolnshire, till 2019.

 One of two late 19th-century specimens in the parkland of Westonbirt House, mature by 1912 when Henry photographed it for his Trees of Great Britain & Ireland, was said by Elwes to be the largest-known tree of its kind in Britain.
 A clearer, winter photograph appears in Bruce Jackson's Catalogue of the Trees & Shrubs in the Collection of Sir George Lindsay Holford (1927).
 It was 88 ft high and 8.1 ft in girth in 1921.
-The 1921 girth is consistent (on circumference-growth estimates for elm) with a c.1820s planting date – that is, a decade after Stokes published his 1812 description, matching Westonbirt, and giving source-location, of his Ulmus surculosa argutifolia.
+The 1921 girth may point to the tree's source: it is consistent (on circumference-growth estimates for elm) with a c.1820s planting date – that is, a about a decade after Stokes published his 1812 description, matching Westonbirt, and giving source-location, of his Ulmus surculosa argutifolia.
 Elwes and Henry examined Druce's 'type' trees in Banbury and the elms of Madingley Road, Cambridge, as well as the Westonbirt specimens, and considered all three the same "species".
 Another notable specimen, described in Flora of Gloucestershire (1948) as U. plotii Druce, stood in the grounds of Eastington House, Ampney St Peter, Gloucestershire, till blown down c.1947.